 If you are creating files in Adobe InDesign, QuarkXPress or Microsoft Word please ensure that you export or save your files as print ready PDF files.
 We cannot accept the original files created in these softwares.
-Please see our specific help sections below.
+Please click on the links below for guidance:

 We can offer technical support for Adobe InDesign and Microsoft Word but not QuarkXpress.